pingcap/tidb-operator/en/enable-tls-for-mysql-client.md

     kubectl apply -f ~/cert-manager/tidb-server-cert.yaml
     ```

-    After the object is created, cert-manager generates a `<cluster-name>-tidb-server-secret` Secret object to be used by the TiDB server.
+    After the object is created, cert-manager generates a `${cluster_name}-tidb-server-secret` Secret object to be used by the TiDB server.

 4. Generate the client-side certificate: